 BCCS has an intervention team to provide both push-in support as well as small group instruction.
-Student's iReady results (iReady assessments are given four times a year for non-tested grades and three times a year for SBAC tested grades) are used in decision making for eligibility for interventions.
 Data is collected and analyzed from interventions and if a child is not making adequate progress, a referral is made to the special education team to initiate the PPT process.